ghostdsb/ghostdsb.github.io/projects/_posts/2020-12-26-ex-scapper.md

   end
 ```

-#### Scrapping questions from Project Euler site
+#### Scraping questions from Project Euler site
 ---

 Same HTTPoison module is used to fetch the site details.
 But now another elixir module Floki which is a simple HTML parser that enables search for nodes using CSS selectors.
-Upon inspecting the site, it is found that the question title is wrapped in a "h2" tag and the question content is inside a div with class name "problem_content".
+Upon inspecting the site, it is found that the question title is wrapped in an ```h2``` tag and the question content is inside a ```div``` with class ```problem_content```.

 ```elixir
 def get_question(question_number) do